joseaverde/TFG/report/srs/items.typ

     return (false, "Invalid format. `origins` is not an array.")
   }

+  // validate ID (no spaces)
+  if " " in item.id {
+    return (false, "Invalid ID.
+Spaces are not allowed in the ID.")
+  }

   // traverse config collecting the fields
   // we also validate the class is correct let class_fields = ()